DataS-DHSC/dhsc_rap_workshop/bookdown-example/_book/02-download-data-exercise.md

 Please complete the following tasks:

-1. Update the data_id paramter in config.yml: look at the data dictionary and choose any data_id you want
+1. Update the data_id parameter in config.yml: look at the data dictionary and choose any data_id you want

 2. Get the url for the latest version of the file with you chosen data_id